 According to the National Center for Education Statistics, nearly 12% of post-baccalaureate students have disabilities.

-Depending on demographics such as marital status, veteran status, and age, these statistics fluctuate widely.
+These statistics fluctuate widely depending on demographics such as marital status, veteran status, and age.

 Finding Representation and Support

 If you are curious about the representation of students with disabilities at your potential graduate schools, review key statistics from the National Center for Education Statistics (NCES) and the U.S. Census Bureau.
 Both of these resources document the distribution of people with disabilities throughout the U.S. Universities record enrollment statistics regularly; research the statistics of your potential universities in order to understand the representation on campuses you are considering.